VIPriors/vipriors-challenges-toolkit/image-classification/readme.md

 # VIPriors Image Classification Challenge

-Maintainer: Osman Semih Kayhan (o.s.kayhan@tudelft.nl)
+Maintainer: Robert-Jan Bruintjes (r.bruintjes@tudelft.nl)

 We present the "Visual Inductive Priors for Data-Efficient Computer Vision" challenge.
 We offer four challenges, where models are to be trained from scratch, and we reduce the number of training samples to a fraction of the full set.
-The winners of each challenge are invited to present their winning method at the VIPriors workshop presentation at ECCV 2020.

 This challenge is the image classification challenge.
 We provide a subset of the Imagenet dataset to train on.
 We will evaluate all models submitted to the challenge on Imagenet validation data.